gitbls/sdm/Docs/Performance-How-Fast-is-sdm.md

 * 00:02:52 System automatically reboots via sdm FirstBoot script
 * 00:03:26 System at command prompt ready to login

-You read that correctly...In less than 20 minutes, you can go from a "stock" RasPiOS IMG to having your own customized system booted and ready to go.
+You read that correctly...In just a few minutes you can go from a "stock" RasPiOS IMG to having your own customized system booted and ready to go.

 And, if you keep your customized image around, you can have another freshly-made system booted and ready to go in less than 5 minutes.
 With all your customizations already in place.
 How sweet is that?
 <br>